maxrice/excel-geocoding-tool/README.md

 ### Changelog

+### 3.6.1 - 2014-04-27
+* Tweak - You can now geocode up to 65k rows instead of 32k, huzzah!
+* Fix - Fix typo affecting "Geocode not found rows" functionality

 ### 3.6 - 2013-09-15
 * Feature - Mac compatibility returns!
 Use Excel for Mac 2011 or greater
 * Tweak - Refactor for easier maintainability